 A Single Tree

-(One of the things that my wife and I both love are the “single trees” that shower the landscapes all over Switzerland.
+One of the things that my wife and I love is the “single trees” that fill the landscapes all over Switzerland.
 Here are a few in our village of Worb.
-This has made me think, beyond their beauty, what can a single tree teach us about our spirituality and relationship with God)
+This has made me wonder, beyond their beauty, what a single tree can teach us about our spirituality and relationship with God.

 A Single Tree